 Bruker Tensor 37 FTIR

 The Bruker Tensor 37 is a new FTIR purchased as part of a TGA/DSC-IR/MS system.
 It is avaialble for use when TGA/DSC measurements are not scheduled.
 The instrument covers the spectral range from 6000 cm-1 to 400 cm-1; maximum resolution is 0.5 cm-1.
 Fast and repetitive scanning is available on this instrument.
 A large vapor-phase library (normally used with DSC/TGA-evolved gases) is available for use.

 The Tensor 37 instrument is located in 1238 Hach Hall.
-Enquiries should be directed to Steve Veysey.
-Phone 515-294-5805 (office).
-Use "Booked" to reserve time.
-Becasue the FTIR is shared with the TGA-DSC instrument, reservations must be approved.
+Enquiries should be directed to Brett Boote.
+Phone 515-294-5975 (office).
+Since the FTIR is a shared component of the TGA-DSC system, please reserve time on the TGA-DSC calendar.

 This instrument is used by students and other researchers.
 Staff will provide training and some basic methods development assistance.
 The hourly rates are listed below.
 NOTE: There is a minimum billable increment of one-half hour.